AureliaIuliana/MosDetection/README.md

 # Mosaic-Variants-Project

 ## Introduction
-MosDetection is a python script implemented to rapidly detect **potential mosaicism**, distinguishing inherited heterozygosity from de novo variants, based on read depth count and percentage of each nucleotide at a specific variant position.
+MosDetection is a python script implemented to rapidly detect **potential mosaicism in trios**, distinguishing inherited heterozygosity from de novo variants, based on read depth count and percentage of each nucleotide at a specific variant position.

 We utilized [bam-readcount](https://github.com/genome/bam-readcount?tab=readme-ov-file) v1.0.1 to determine the count of each nucleotide in each variant position.

+The purpose of the implemented script is to reprocess the output from [bam-readcount](https://github.com/genome/bam-readcount?tab=readme-ov-file), retaining only the relevant count data.
+Additionally, it incorporates supplementary information, including pedigree details, unique identifiers, and the gene symbol associated with each variant.
+This approach allows for faster detection, saving time compared to manual count analysis in IGV.

-The script execution produces an Excel file composed of four sheets, dedicated to the analysis of SNVs, deletions, insertions, and DelIns being explored, respectively.
+The script execution produces an Excel file composed of four sheets, dedicated to the analysis of **SNVs**, **deletions**, **insertions**, and **delins** being explored, respectively.

 ## Dependencies